PunyaGowdagd66/project-org-explorer/README.md

 # 🌐 Org Explorer

-Org Explorer is a simple web application that allows users to explore **GitHub organizations**, view their repositories, contributors, and useful insights using the **GitHub API**.
+Org Explorer is a simple web application that allows users to explore **GitHub organizations**, view their repositories, contributors, and useful insights using the **GitHub API**

 This project helps developers quickly analyze organizations and understand their activity, repositories, and contributors.